majacQ/circleci-docs/jekyll/_cci2/oss.md

 **Note:**
 If you are building an open source project on macOS, contact billing@circleci.com to enable these additional containers.

+**Note:**
+There is a concurrency limit of 4 containers for Docker and Machine executors whereas macOS executors are limited to 1 container.
+Additional containers will be queued.

 ## Security

 While open source can be a liberating practice, take care not to liberate sensitive information.